oxycleanman/TestCaseAnalyzer/README.md

 To setup the application using the example data provided, follow the instructions below:
 - Download and unzip the project
-- from the project folder, go to out/artifacts/TestCaseAnalyzer and double click the "TestCaseAnalyzer.jar" to run the application
+- from the project folder, go to the Example directory and double click the "TestCaseAnalyzer.jar" to run the application
-- Once the application has started, click File and select Config, then select the directory where the "TestCaseAnalyzer.jar" file is located.
+- Once the application has started, click File and select Config, then select the directory "Example".
+For example, if you unzip the project to your desktop on a Windows machine, then your Config directory should look like "C:/Users/[your user]/Desktop/TestCaseAnalyzer/Example".
 - Once the config is set, you can use the following fake test case names to see the application in action: "Example Test Case 1", "Example Test Case 2"